sergueyarellano/datmouth/README.md

 Have you lost your internet connection?

 Works with peers connected:
-- offline
-- LAN
+- offline, LAN
 - WAN

 Inspired by [DAT](https://dat.foundation/) foundation workshops and great packages in the community.

-datmouth does not work under **node 14** yet.
+> datmouth does not work under **node 14** yet.
+Tested with **node 13** :)

-hypercore, multifeed and all the dat related deck is being updated while you see this message.
-Hang on!
+To experiment with kappa architectures check out [kappa-core](https://www.npmjs.com/package/kappa-core) deck, [hyperswarm](https://www.npmjs.com/package/hyperswarm), etc. Thanks to those folks implicated, having too much fun with this :)

 # Install